Day ToursDay Tours of Cornwall’s Historic and Scenic South

 • Falmouth

 This bustling bohemian town is full of craft and independent shops and artisan coffee houses.
-There will be the opportunity to walk along the quay front and watch the boats bob on the water; Before we drive the scenic road to Pendennis Castle, stopping for a birds-eye view of Falmouth’s working dry docks.
+There will be the opportunity to walk along the quay front and watch the boats bob on the water; Before we drive the scenic road to Trebah Gardens, stopping for a birds-eye view of Falmouth’s working dry docks.

 • Trebah Gardens

 A sub-tropical paradise with a stunning coastal backdrop.
 We meander our way past the water garden and open-air theatre, down to the beach that in 1944 played an important role in the D Day landings, deploying 7500 US Infantry Division to Omaha Beach.
-Heading back through the gardens, where giant bamboo and Gunnera stand, we end the day with a Cornish Cream Tea Picnic.
-(Please note the gardens are closed on Thursdays and Fridays)
+Heading back through the gardens, where giant bamboo and Gunnera stand.